 We tested the SDR brightness after calibration in the 'Expert (Dark space, night)' Picture Mode with Panel Brightness and Adjust Contrast at '100', LED Local Dimming on 'High', and Color Temperature at '50'.

 If you prefer something dimmer, use the same settings as above but with the Picture Mode set to 'Vivid', Color Temperature to 'Cold 50', and Auto Dynamic Contrast on 'High'.
 We reached 1,108 cd/m² in the 25% window using these settings, but this comes at the cost of losing image accuracy.

 The LG QNED99 has a decent full-array local dimming feature.
-It's an improvement from the LG NANO99 8k 2020 because it has Mini LED backlighting that allows it to have greater control, and the 65 inch model has about 1200 zones.
+It's an improvement from the LG NANO99 8k 2020 because it has Mini LED backlighting that lets it have greater control, and the 65 inch model has about 1200 zones.
 For an IPS panel, it improves the contrast and helps it display deep blacks, but it's not without its faults.
 It crushes blacks in scenes with small highlights like star fields to the point where you can't see details in really bright areas.
 There's blooming with larger bright objects, and often it bleeds into the black bars at the top and bottom of the screen, causing the blacks to look more gray.
 You also notice the blooming with subtitles, but it's more subtle than on the LG QNED90.